 Why: Super Saturday was the busiest shopping day of the holiday season in 2014, according to reports by ShopperTrak.

 How you can capture some Super Saturday spending: Attract last-minute shoppers by sharing with them an exciting holiday deal.
 Using ShortStack’s “Enter to Receive a Coupon” template, create a Campaign that reveals a coupon code (great for online checkout) or a physical coupon (which can be downloaded and printed) when one of your followers shares their email address.
-Here’s the template used for the example below.

 9. Gift Card Exchange Day 2015